mailslurp/examples/README.md

 See the `README.md` in each module for more information.

 See developer page for [more guides and documentation](https://www.mailslurp.com/developers/).
+If you notice an issue in the examples please open an issue, pull request, or [contact support](https://www.mailslurp.com/support/).

 ## Javascript